 , which reached its zenith with the painting The Kiss

 ."I know only one thing for certain - that I'm a poor fool."

-Vienna was constantly full of rumours about Gustav Klimt's affairs with his models as well as with his female patrons from the haute bourgeoisie
+Vienna was full of rumours about Klimt's affairs with his models and female patrons from the "haute bourgeoisie"

 .
 In 1897, when Klimt was accompanying Alma Schindler (later to become Alma Mahler-Werfel), her mother Anna, and Alma's stepfather Carl Moll on a journey through Italy, Klimt made advances toward the eighteen-year-old Alma, which the young lady reciprocated.
 An altercation between Klimt and Moll was the result.
 Klimt hastily departed from Venice and returned to Vienna, later expressing his remorse about the incident in a long letter to Moll, which was presumably intended to explain everything but actually explained nothing.
 "The girl," wrote the artist, referring to Alma, "must have heard much about me and my relationships - some of which is true and some false.
 I myself am not completely clear about my relationships.
 I know only one thing for certain - that I'm a poor fool."
 In short, with this letter, which was undoubtedly not easy for the artist to write, the incident was resolved between the two men, and Klimt and Carl Moll made peace with each other.
 Alma was the only one who remained irreconcilable, feeling that "the first great love" of her life had gone behind her back.
 She marked the day of reconciliation between her stepfather and Klimt in her diary with a cross, writing, "He gave me up without a fight; he betrayed me."